microsoft/Phi-3CookBook/md/06.E2ESamples/E2E_Datasets.md

 # **Prepare your industry data**

-We hope to inject Phi-3-mini into [TruthfulQA’s data](https://github.com/sylinrl/TruthfulQA/blob/main/TruthfulQA.csv) .
-The first step is to import TruthfulQA’s data.
+We hope to inject Phi-3-mini into [TruthfulQA's data](https://github.com/sylinrl/TruthfulQA/blob/main/TruthfulQA.csv) .
+The first step is to import TruthfulQA's data.

 ### **1. Load  data into csv and save it to json**